Afaq503/Afaq503/README.md

 - 👋 Hi, I’m @Afaq503
 - 👀 I’m interested in Full stack Developer.
-- 🌱 I’m currently learning Vue.js
+- 🌱 I’m currently learning backend with js
 - 💞️ I’m looking to collaborate on application development.
 - 📫 You contact me using github and my email.